 Once again, we have found a model that does not have a very good balance between function and style.
 Sole has yet to update their technology, but they do know how to make a quality elliptical.
 The E95 has Sole’s reputable build accompanied by a few utility-based features.
 Despite the E95’s lack of technology, we have recognized the amount of value that Sole has put into their machine at a reasonable price.
-Accordingly, the E95 has won our Third Place Award for the 2019 Best Buys in the $1,500 to $1,999-dollar range.
+Accordingly, the E95 has won our Second Place Award for the 2021 Best Buys in the $1,500 to $1,999-dollar range.

 We all like a good home-cooked Southern meal, but let’s face it.
 They are certainly not the prettiest plate presentations out there.
 Sometimes you go to your mama’s house and wonder how so many side dishes can be a yellow-brownish color.
 Still, sometimes a bowl of white bean soup and a piece of cornbread can be much better than a dab of rice with a forty-dollar sliver of salmon.
 The Sole E95 is like a bowl of white bean soup.
 It has good quality and not much else.
 Sole has yet to update their technology and continue to create technology that barely competes with other brands.
 And to top it off, Sole only included ten preprogrammed workouts; we have ellipticals in this price range that have forty-three workouts.
 A measly ten is almost shameful for this price bracket.